smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 (\*\*) SA-Deviation uses deviation which is twice-wider than theoretically necessary for MSK, to account for not-so-perfect hardware.

-Line code: preamble (at least two 0xAA (TODO:check if it is really 0xAA or 0x55) symbols), followed by symbols 0x0F, 0xCC (sync word), followed by "raw" SADLP-RF Packet as described below.
+Line code: preamble (at least two 0xAA symbols), followed by symbols 0x0F, 0x33 (sync word), followed by "raw" SADLP-RF Packet as described below.

 CSMA/CA: enabled (if available)